sdeevanapalli/audit_gen/README.md

 # Internal Audit Officer (IAO)

-An advanced, scalable AI-powered audit automation platform architected on a Retrieval-Augmented Generation (RAG) paradigm, leveraging state-of-the-art Large Language Models (LLMs) via OpenAI API to facilitate high-precision internal audit documentation, compliance verification, and financial concurrence synthesis.
+The Internal Audit Officer (IAO) is an AI-powered platform built to make audit automation smarter, faster, and more reliable.
+It’s designed on a Retrieval-Augmented Generation (RAG) framework and uses advanced large language models to handle everything from audit documentation to compliance checks and financial reporting with high accuracy.

-## Core Functionalities
+## Core Features

-- **LLM-Driven Generative Intelligence:** Utilizes OpenAI’s GPT-3.5, GPT-4, and GPT-4o models to dynamically generate nuanced, contextually-grounded audit narratives, payment proposals, and compliance reports conforming to regulatory frameworks.
-- **Retrieval-Augmented Generation (RAG) Framework:** Implements an efficient document retrieval subsystem interfacing with Google Drive’s API, ingesting and semantically chunking voluminous regulatory reference corpora to enable context-aware prompt conditioning for the LLMs.
-- **Multi-Modal Document Parsing:** Robust parsing pipeline supporting plaintext (`.txt`), Microsoft Word (`.docx`), and Portable Document Format (`.pdf`), employing `python-docx` and `pdfminer.six` libraries for high-fidelity text extraction under variable document structures.
-- **Token-Efficient Prompt Engineering:** Employs `tiktoken` tokenization algorithms for rigorous budget enforcement, intelligently truncating and prioritizing reference contexts to optimize LLM input tokens while mitigating truncation-induced semantic loss.
-- **Interactive Streamlit-Based UX:** Provides a modular, reactive UI featuring:
+- **Intelligent Audit Assistance**
+  IAO uses OpenAI’s GPT models (GPT-3.5, GPT-4, GPT-4o) to generate well-structured audit narratives, compliance reports, and payment proposals.
+All outputs are aligned with standard regulatory and financial practices.

+- **Context-Aware Retrieval**
+  The system connects to Google Drive, retrieves documents, and breaks them into smaller, meaningful sections.
+This ensures that the LLM works with precise context when creating reports or verifying compliance.

+- **Flexible Document Handling**
+  It can process multiple file types including TXT, DOCX, and PDF.
+Tools like `python-docx` and `pdfminer.six` are used to extract content accurately, even from complex document layouts.

+- **Smart Token Management**
+  To work within LLM input limits, the platform uses `tiktoken` to manage tokens efficiently.
+Important sections of text are prioritized so that key details are never lost.

+- **Streamlined User Experience**
+  The Streamlit-based interface makes it easy for users to interact with the system.
+Features include:
-  - One-click Quick Prompt invocations aligned with common audit workflows.
+  - Quick prompts for common audit tasks
-  - Dynamic selection among heterogeneous LLM variants balancing latency and output granularity.
+  - Options to choose between different LLM models depending on speed and detail requirements
-  - Asynchronous file upload mechanisms with real-time content parsing.
+  - Drag-and-drop file uploads with instant parsing
-  - Downloadable output persistence facilitating audit trail maintenance.
+  - One-click downloads to save generated reports and maintain audit trails

 ## Technology Stack

-- **Frontend & Orchestration:** Streamlit for rapid prototyping and deployment of interactive AI-driven interfaces.
+- **Frontend & Orchestration:** Streamlit
-- **LLM Backend:** OpenAI GPT-3.5, GPT-4, and GPT-4o models accessed via OpenAI Python SDK.
+- **LLM Backend:** OpenAI GPT-3.5, GPT-4, GPT-4o via the OpenAI Python SDK
-- **Retrieval Layer:** Google Drive REST API integration, authenticated through OAuth2 service accounts, implementing recursive folder enumeration and MIME-type filtering for document retrieval.
+- **Retrieval Layer:** Google Drive REST API with OAuth2 authentication
-- **Document Processing:** `python-docx` for DOCX parsing, `pdfminer.six` for PDF content extraction, and native UTF-8 decoding pipelines.
+- **Document Processing:** `python-docx`, `pdfminer.six`, UTF-8 text pipelines
-- **Token Management:** OpenAI’s `tiktoken` library for precise token accounting and input size constraint adherence.
+- **Token Management:** OpenAI `tiktoken`
-- **Environment & Configuration:** Managed via `.env` files utilizing `python-dotenv` to secure API credentials and service account JSON payloads.

-## Operational Considerations

-* The system orchestrates token-budgeted prompt concatenation, dynamically truncating reference document chunks to comply with OpenAI’s input constraints.
-* Selection between GPT model variants affords fine-grained control over inference latency versus output detail and verbosity.
-* All API interactions adhere to OAuth2 best practices with ephemeral credential handling to ensure security compliance.
-* Designed for extensibility to incorporate additional document types and downstream audit automation workflows.
+- **Configuration:** Environment variables managed with `python-dotenv`

+## How It Works in Practice

+The platform dynamically adjusts how much context to include in each LLM request, always staying within token limits.
+Users can decide which GPT model to use depending on whether speed or detail is the priority.
+Security is maintained through proper credential handling and OAuth2 standards.

+IAO is built with flexibility in mind.
+It can be extended to support new document types and adapted for more specialized audit workflows as organizations grow.